oobianom/shinyStorePlus/README.md

 ### THREE MAIN FEATURES:

- - [ ] In-browser storage for Shiny persistent, synchronized data from the inputs using IndexedDB.
+ - [x] In-browser storage for Shiny persistent, synchronized data from the inputs using IndexedDB.
- - [ ] Transfer browser link parameters to Shiny input or output values.
+ - [x] Transfer browser link parameters to Shiny input or output values.
- - [ ] _Store app visitor views, likes and followers !NEW_
+ - [ ] _+Store shiny app visitor views, likes and followers !NEW_+

 Note: As of version 1.3, shinyStorePlus now allows storage of visitor views, likes and followers

 Note: As of version 1.2, shinyStorePlus now stores inputs dynamically generated within the server function.

 ---------------------------------------------------------------------------------------